edemocracy/ekklesia/docs/development/dev_nixos.rst

 1. Get the `NixOS 21.05 VirtualBox appliance <https://nixos.org/download.html#nixos-virtualbox>`_
    and follow the instructions there to import and start the VM.
+   Enable clipboard integration in the VirtualBox menu bar with *Devices -> Shared Clipboard -> Host to Guest* so you can copy-paste longer commands from here.
-2. In the VM, open :command:`konsole` and run the following commands as the demo user.
+2. In the VM, open :command:`konsole` (press :command:`Alt-F1` and type *konsole*) and run the following commands as the demo user.
 3. Add the *edemocracy* binary cache::

     # password for sudo is `demo`